Karanpreet-Singh08/ecellassignment/README.md

 RunwayAI

-A simple web app to calculate how long your startup cash will last.
+A simple web app to calculate how long your startup cash will last.\n

 Features
 Runway calculation (months & days)